JoelClyneDev/Sparda-Jukebox/README.md

 #### play

-Plys the song of the specified name, ID, or beginning of the playlist.
-Use --id to denote using a song id
+Plays the song of the specified name, ID, or beginning of the playlist.
+(The song is added to the end of the playlist) Use --id to denote using a song id
 Use --s to save the file to the current directory as an mp3